Santa Clara, California: Sports

 The Santa Clara Broncos are the Division I NCAA athletic programs of Santa Clara University.
 Santa Clara sponsors 19 different teams, most of which compete in the West Coast Conference.
 The red and white of the Santa Clara Broncos is featured on the flag of the city, as is the Mission which lies at the heart of the campus.

 The George F. Haines International Swim Center is home and host to numerous local, regional, and international competitive swimming matches.

 The Santa Clara Vanguard, a competitive marching music organization, has been headquartered in Santa Clara since its inception.
 The organization runs and operates a winter guard, an indoor percussion ensemble, and two drum and bugle corps, all of which compete across the country every year.
 All four ensembles have been very successful competitively, especially the two drum corps, one of which has won 6 Open Class titles and the other 7 World Class titles.

 The San Francisco 49ers National Football League football team has its headquarters and practice facilities in Santa Clara.
 On Wednesday, November 8, 2006, the 49ers announced their intention to move the team to Santa Clara in time for the fall 2014 season, after negotiations failed with the city of San Francisco to build a new stadium.
+On February 8, 2026, Super Bowl LX is being held at the 49ers home stadium, Levi's Stadium.

-Santa Clara will host multiple matches during the 2026 FIFA World Cup at Levi's Stadium.
+Santa Clara hosted multiple matches during the 2026 FIFA World Cup at Levi's Stadium.